QualityPuppet/Obsidian/Allie/Reincarnations.md

 Unfortunately for Allie, regardless of Ana's efforts she needs to have a minimum capacity for etiquette, social norms, and ability to host and interact with nobles, which has lead to a large amount of training for her that she cannot simply delegate to her aides.
 As far as Allie is concerned, if it wasn't for her wife being by her side, this would be her own personal hell.
 To follow, Allie, from the recounts of Ana, understands that in past lives she had more than a small amount of impact on the world.
-She wishes to understand the impact that she had,
+She wishes to understand the impact that she had, she wants to explore the world

 Ana, in this incarnation, is incredibly overprotective of Allie after her previous untimely death.
 She was fairly manipulative towards Allie before, by virtue of her nature, but in this incarnation she's become borderline controlling for fear of losing her to a demon[^15].
-Overall, she wants to understand her impact on the world before she leaves it forever With the help of absolutely no-one (because if anyone realised she was leaving for a secondment, she'd immediately have three layers of magical tracking put on her), Allie packed a bag with her stuff[^14] and an invention she'd been tinkering with, she left a letter on the desk and around 10pm, simply left.
+With the help of absolutely no-one (because if anyone realised she was leaving for a secondment, she'd immediately have three layers of magical tracking put on her), Allie packed a bag with her stuff[^14] and an invention she'd been tinkering with, she left a letter on the desk and around 10pm, simply left.
 She was only able to leave undetected by virtue of extreme luck, she'd accidentally picked the exact time a guard changeover was happening, and her wife was on a 3 day business trip[^13].
 Unfortunately for quite literally every single person involved, she did not do that